alin1115/ec2_ebs_cloudformation/README.md

-        Couldformation Security Group template with the following properties :
+                Couldformation "EC2 Instance with Encrypted EBS Volume" template with the following properties :

+EC2 Instance with the following properties :

-The Security Group has the following tags :
+The EC2 has the following tags :
                 Team = Dev
                 Owner = Alina

-Security Group Rule that allows
-        ONLY 443/https.
+        EBS volume is ecnrypted

 Prerequisite - Prepare template: